Ziyech grabs hat-trick of assists to help Ajax beat PEC Zwolle | Goal.com

 The win ensured Ajax extend their lead in the Eredivisie table with nine points, after gathering 32 points from 12 games.

-26-year-old Ziyech featured for the duration of the game in his 11th league game this season for the Johan Cruyff Arena outfit.
+The 26-year-old Ziyech featured for the duration, his 11th league game this season, for the Johan Cruyff Arena outfit.

 The winger will hope to help his side continue in the winning ways when they take on Chelsea in the second leg of their Champions League game on November 5.